Palm oil

 Rapeseed oil

-In contrast to what people might expect, the rapeseed oil of Sonneveld is not made of pure rapeseed but from coleseed or crossings of different coleseed plants.
+In contrast to what people might expect, the rapeseed oil of Sonneveld is not made of pure rapeseed but from canola or crossings of different canola plants.

-The differences between the coleseed plants and rapeseed plants are very small and they are usually all called coleseed.
+The differences between the canola plants and rapeseed plants are very small and they are usually all called canola.
 Real wild cabbage is very rare in the Netherlands and occurs as the Brassica oleracae especially in the dunes.

-Previously, in the Netherlands mainly oil from rapeseed (is “real” rape oil) is used.
-In the 19th century there were, in the Netherlands, dozens of rapeseed oil refineries where rape oil was refined into oil patent.
-This patentoil was mostly used in lamps.
+Previously, in the Netherlands mainly oil from rapeseed is used.
+In the 19th century there were, in the Netherlands, dozens of rapeseed oil refineries where rapeseed oil was refined into oil patent.
+This patent oil was mostly used in lamps.

-Nowadays the terms rapeseed and coleseed oil are used interchangeably.
+Nowadays the terms rapeseed and canola oil are used interchangeably.
 This may cause confusion because the surrounding countries also use different names:

 Language | Brassica napans | Oil of the seeds of the Brassica napans |